Completed Research FAQ

 QUESTION: Do I have to be a member of HOPA to submit an abstract?

-ANSWER: No, you do not need to be a member of HOPA in order to submit an abstract.
+ANSWER: No, you do not need to be a member of HOPA to submit an abstract.
+However, the presenting author needs to be a member to be considered for an award, platform presentation, top ten or industry poster.

 QUESTION: Do you accept industry-supported abstracts?

-ANSWER: Yes, we do review and consider for acceptance industry-supported abstracts.
+ANSWER: Yes, we do review and consider for acceptance industry-supported abstracts if the presenting author is a HOPA member.
 Industry-supported research is defined by HOPA as research that is funded by a pharmaceutical company whose primary purpose is to assess safety and/or efficacy of an intervention in a clinical setting.
 Additionally, industry-supported research refers to material regarding the research, development, market, and/or distribution of medications that is owned/patented/promoted and must be approved by the pharmaceutical company supporting that research.
 An industry employee however, may not present research at the annual HOPA meeting unless they were a principal or co-principal investigator on the project.
 All financial interests and commercial or federal funded research must be disclosed upon submission.
 For more clarification on these terms, please view the Authorship section on the Call for Abstracts home page.

 QUESTION: May I present my research as an encore submission?